How-to's and Support

 6 min read

-Look, we know the software development process is not an easy one to measure and manage, particularly as it becomes more complex and more decentralized.
+Look, we know the software development process is not easy to measure and manage, particularly as it becomes more complex and decentralized.
 In many companies, there are multiple teams working on smaller parts of a big project—and these teams are spread all over the world.
-It’s challenging to tell who is doing what and when, where the blockers are and what kind of waste has delayed the process.
+It’s challenging to tell who is doing what and when, where the blockers are, and what kind of waste has delayed the process.
 Without a reliable set of data points to track across teams, it’s virtually impossible to see how each piece of the application development process puzzle fits together.
 DORA metrics can help shed light on how your teams are performing in DevOps.

 What Are DORA Metrics?

 Well, these metrics didn’t just come out of thin air.
-DORA metrics are a result of six years’ worth of surveys conducted by the DORA (DevOps Research and Assessments) team, that, among other data points, specifically measure deployment frequency (DF), mean lead time for changes (MLT), mean time to recover (MTTR) and change failure rate (CFR).
+DORA metrics are a result of six years’ worth of surveys conducted by the DORA (DevOps Research and Assessments) team that, among other data points, specifically measure deployment frequency (DF), mean lead time for changes (MLT), mean time to recover (MTTR) and change failure rate (CFR).
 These metrics serve as a guide to how well the engineering teams are performing and how successful a company is at DevOps, ranging from “low performers” to “elite performers.”
 They help answer the question: Are we better at DevOps now than we were a year ago?

 The DORA research results and data have become a standard of measurement for those people who are responsible for tracking DevOps performance in their organization.
 Engineering and DevOps leaders need to understand these metrics in order to manage DevOps performance and improve over time.